 Please know some links in this post are affiliate links.
 If you click on a link and make a purchase, I receive a small commission with no extra cost to you.
 Thank you.
 Click here for my full disclosure.

-I’d remembered reading somewhere, in one of those pallet flooring posts, of a tool that makes it easy to take pallets apart so when we were given a few recently, I told Joe about it.
+I’d remembered reading somewhere, in one of those pallet flooring posts, on how to take pallets apart.
+They mentioned a tool that makes it easy to take pallets apart so when we were given a few pallets recently, I told Joe about it.
 He looked it up and before you know it, it’s bought and delivered.
 Now, we’re the proud owners of a pallet buster.
-(No affiliation.
-I just love it).
 You can also purchase ones with the pole already attached.
+Or one that needs a bit of assembly.
 Also, know that if you get a painted one, the paint will rub off on the first board you remove because of the friction.
 No big deal.

 Before we ordered it, I thought it best to refresh my memory on the safety information on using pallets indoors.
 I came across this article and luckily the pallets we got all fell into the ‘good to go’ category.
 I think the most important things are looking for the IPPC and HT logos.